viveris/uMTP-Responder/README.md

 make CC=armv6j-hardfloat-linux-gnueabi-gcc
 ```

-On a cross-compile environment with both syslog support and debug outputs options enabled :
+On a cross-compile environment with both syslog support and debug output options enabled :

 ```c
 make CC=armv6j-hardfloat-linux-gnueabi-gcc CFLAGS="-DUSE_SYSLOG -DDEBUG"
 ```

-Note: Syslogs and debug outputs options can be enabled separately.
+Note: syslog support and debug output options can be enabled separately.

-(replace "armv6j-hardfloat-linux-gnueabi-gcc" with the target gcc cross-compiler)
+(replace "armv6j-hardfloat-linux-gnueabi-gcc" with your target gcc cross-compiler)

 ## How to set it up ?